Five Star Parent Handbook

 The following are things that we would like for you to bring for your child’s birthday:

-– Optional – The Birthday Child may bring a book wrapped as a Birthday gift to give to the class in honor of their birthday.
-Record the child’s name and birth date in the cover of the book.
+• Optional – The Birthday Child may bring a book wrapped as a Birthday gift to give to the class in honor of their birthday.
+Record the child’s name and birth date on the inside cover of the book.

 The Birthday Celebration:

-– Usually at the morning line time – the children form a circle around a sun.
+• Usually during the morning line time – the children form a circle around a sun.

 We appreciate your thoughtfulness in this celebration.
 Please talk to your child’s teacher prior to their birthday.